IxeYgrek/BeamMP-Web-Interface/README.md

 # Warning
 **I'm not a developer.
 All the PHP and CSS code was written by ChatGPT (not without difficulty...) and I took care of the Shell / Mysql part.
 It is therefore highly probable (not to say certain) that the code contains security flaws, particularly in terms of SQL injections and verification of uploaded files.
 Any help I can get to improve the code is therefore most welcome.
 Thanks in advance to those who do.**

+**This project has been designed to facilitate management of the BeamMP server by the administrator and trusted players.
+It is not intended for public access, and Apache authentication is strongly recommended.**

 # Features
 • Displays the map currently configured on the server.